palewire/palewire/README.md

 repo | description
 :----------- | :------------
 [first-athena-query](https://github.com/palewire/first-athena-query)|How to analyze millions of records in seconds with Amazon Web Services and SQL
 [first-automated-chart](https://github.com/palewire/first-automated-chart)|Learn how you can use Python and the Datawrapper API to create a limitless number of charts and maps
+[first-basemap](https://github.com/palewire/first-basemap)|Create a shockingly fast and virtually free interactive map of the world using OpenStreetMap and PMTiles
 [first-django-admin](https://github.com/palewire/first-django-admin)|A step-by-step guide to creating a simple web application that empowers you to enlist reporters in data entry and refinement
 [first-github-scraper](https://github.com/palewire/first-github-scraper)|An introduction to free, automated web scraping with GitHub Actions
 [first-llm-classifier](https://github.com/palewire/first-llm-classifier)|Learn how journalists use large-language models to organize and analyze massive datasets